A few of the many ways we are different

 There is no standard of care for veterinary anesthesia

-as there is for human anesthesia.
+like there is for human anesthesia.

-- Many vet practices reuse disposable endo-tracheal tubes (the "breathing tube" that goes into your pet's windpipe) to reduce costs.
+- Many vet practices re-use disposable endotracheal tubes (the "breathing tube" that goes into your pet's windpipe) to reduce costs.

 - Not only are re-used tubes no longer sterile, reuse risks failure of the seal, which could allow fluid to enter your pet's lungs during the procedure.